-The IC shall not change the type of control mode that has been studied and approved by Otter Tail.
-Should the IC elect to change the type of control mode, it shall inform Otter Tail of the intended change.
+The IC shall not change the type of control mode that has been studied and approved by Otter Tail Power.
+Should the IC elect to change the type of control mode, it shall inform Otter Tail Power of the intended change.

-Should the IC replace existing UL 1741 SB certified inverter(s) due to damage, age, or condition, the inverters shall be replaced "like for like" and configured utilizing the same Utility Specified Settings (URP-SS).
-If a "like for like" conversion is not possible or if the inverter(s) being replaced are legacy systems not certified to UL 1741 SB, then the IC will inform Otter Tail and request a Material Modification^{2 above}.
+Should the IC replace existing UL 1741 SB certified inverter(s) due to damage, age, or condition, the inverters shall be replaced "like for like" and configured utilizing Otter Tail Power's Utility Specified Settings (URP-SS).
+If a "like for like" conversion is not possible or if the inverter(s) being replaced are legacy systems not certified to UL 1741 SB, then the IC will inform Otter Tail Power and request a Material Modification^{2 above}.

-All new inverter(s) shall be UL 1741 SB certified and be tested for and configured to the Utility Specified Settings (URP-SS) outlined below in Section 16.
+All new inverter(s) shall be UL 1741 SB certified, tested for, and configured to the Utility Specified Settings (URP-SS) file outlined below in Section 16.